novuhq/novu/docs/docs/notification-center/iframe-embed.md

 # iFrame Embed

 If you are using an (currently) unsupported client framework, you can use our embed script.
 This will generate the notification center inside an iframe.
-You can find the embed code in the `Settings` page, within the Admin Panel.
+You can find the embedded code in the `Settings` page, within the Admin Panel.
 It will look similar to this:

 <!-- prettier-ignore-start -->
 ```html